JoshuaBradbury/Hieranarchy/README.md

 #How does it work?

 In its current state it doesn't do much but look ugly!
-The plan is that you will have a prject that holds a bunch of maps and other data.
+The plan is that you will have a project that holds a bunch of maps and other data.
 In these maps is more data but also logic will be available, most likely in a way similar to Unreal Engine's blueprint system or MIT's Scratch.
 This will help to diversify a game but also make it more interesting.

 #What is left to do?